Blood and Bone China

 --Chris Stone, Director

 The story of 'Blood and Bone China' was partly inspired by a vampire related death that took place in Stoke-on-Trent in 1972.
 Inside the Gothic mansion that is number 3, The Villas, a man feared for his life.
 He held an absolute belief that vampires were real and had filled his room with tokens and talismans to stave off the demonic creatures.
 After going missing, his landlady called the police who broke down the door to his room.
 He was found lying in bed; he had choked to death on garlic.
 Chris was allowed access to the original police files and photographs relating to the case.
-For authenticity, the production used the actual locations where the real events happened and the film even features a cameo from the grandson of the landlady that discovered the body.
+For authenticity, the production used the actual locations where the real events happened and the web series even features a cameo from the grandson of the landlady that discovered the body.

 Chris has also produced an 18-minute documentary called 'The Vampire of the Villas', which explores this infamous Stoke legend and the troubling and devastating effects that vampire folklore can have on us all.